lamberta/devkit-doc/guide/performance.md

 This is related to the previous tip.
-Using our [animation engine](../api/animate.html) is faster than calculating in a game loop because we can optimize it for native execution.
+Using our [animation engine](../api/animate.html) is faster than calculating in a game loop because it can be optimized for native execution.
 The less calculations in JavaScript, the better!

 ## Schedule tasks over multiple frames